-People who do not consume caffeine on a regular basis, or who are caffeine sensitive, may experience symptoms after consuming as little as one cup of coffee or tea.
+People who do not consume caffeine regularly or who are caffeine sensitive may experience symptoms after consuming as little as one cup of coffee or tea.

 Symptoms may occur if a person is not used to caffeinated drinks because their body is not used to the effects of caffeine and struggles to process and eliminate the caffeine from the system.